-Condoleezza Rice to Headline Waste Management Phoenix Open Tee-Off Luncheon on Tuesday, Dec.
+Condoleezza Rice to Headline WM Phoenix Open Tee-Off Luncheon on Tuesday, Dec.
 3

 TICKETS NOW ON SALE FOR $200 PER PERSON OR $2,000 FOR TABLE OF 10

-The Thunderbirds announced today the 66th United States Secretary of State, Condoleezza Rice, will be the headline guest for the Waste Management Phoenix Open Tee-Off Luncheon on Tuesday, Dec.
+The Thunderbirds announced today the 66th United States Secretary of State, Condoleezza Rice, will be the headline guest for the WM Phoenix Open Tee-Off Luncheon on Tuesday, Dec.
 3, in downtown Phoenix.
 The venue location will be announced in early November.

 “The Tee Off Luncheon is an extremely popular event in which we get to tell the community all of the new and exciting things we have planned for the upcoming tournament,” said WM Phoenix Open Tournament Chairman Tim Woods.
 “We are excited to have Condoleezza Rice join us on stage and give an inside look into her eclectic and extremely successful career from political leadership to university stewardship and everything in between – we are looking forward to hearing more about her incredible life.”